Rutile Quartz Gemstone Information

 Introduction

-The quartz family makes up the most common mineral found on Earth – I know you could argue for feldspar or even bridgmanite but I mean the part of Earth where we all live, the land part!
+The quartz family stands as the most common mineral on Earth - sure, you might point to feldspar or bridgmanite, but I'm talking about the surface we walk on, the land we know.

 - Venus Hair Stone